-assert ( expression )
+assert (expression)

-- 😚 ls always executable. - If the expression evaluates to true, then has no effect. - If the expression evaluates to false, an error message will be trigger during verifications with SPIN. - An assertions statement is the only type of correctness property in PROMELA that can be checked during simulation runs with SPIN.
+- Is always executable. - If the expression evaluates to true, it has no effect. - If the expression evaluates to false, an error message will be triggered during verifications with SPIN. - An assertion statement is the only type of correctness property in PROMELA that can be checked during simulation runs with SPIN.